Accessible Transport Options

 Taxis

-While not all taxis are accessible, black cabs are meant to have a wheelchair ramp, and be accessible.
-Sometimes it can be difficult to access the smaller ones if you have a high wheelchair, high headrest, or a long wheelbase with foot plates that stick out a long way in front, but many of the newer taxis are better designed for this.
+While not all taxis are accessible, all black cabs should carry a ramp and be accessible.
+Sometimes it can be difficult to access the smaller ones if you have a high wheelchair, high headrest, or a long wheelbase with foot plates that stick out a long way in front.
+Many of the newer taxis are better designed for this.

-A black cab is not legally allowed to refuse you for being a wheelchair user.
-These can also often be hailed using apps such as GETT.
+A black cab cannot refuse to transport you because you are a wheelchair user.
+You can often hail a black cab using apps such as GETT.

-Other apps like Uber offer the option of booking an accessible vehicle, but you can wait a long time for this.
+Other apps like Uber offer the option of booking an accessible vehicle.
+However, you can wait a long time for this.

 If you know in advance that you will need a taxi, in many areas there will be at least one firm that offers accessible taxis (usually Wheelchair Accessible Vehicles) that can be booked ahead of time..